iOess/ioess.github.com/_posts/projects/2016-05-08-Broadway-Lottery-iphone-app.md

 •	User information is saved safely on the keychain <br>
 •	Lottery forms are automatically filled out when user visits the lottery sites <br>
 </p>

+My family has been watching musicals together for as long as I can remember.
+But it wasn't until I moved to NYC that I had the privilege to watch a Broadway production.
+And my first show?
+Watching my beautiful and talented niece performing in the King and I at Lincoln Center Theater!
+I can't get enough of Broadway and watched a dozen shows in my first 6 months.
+Lotteries definitely help keep Broadway affordable.
+I made the Broadway Lottery app because it was something I wanted to use myself.
+I hope other theater fans find it useful too!